eloiiiseyu/Telecom_churn/README.md

-# 🎈 Telecom Churn Prediction Web Page
+# 🎈 Telecom Customer Churn Prediction

 Please visit the link below to explore the project!